aragon/developer-portal/docs/advanced/plugin/plugin-setup.md

 The `PluginSetup` processing is **security critical** because the permissions it handles are granted to third-party contracts.

 :::caution
-Be careful if you decide to use `PluginSetup`s not hosted by the Aragon OSx protocol, as they may not be audited.
-They could grant `EXECUTE_PERMISSION_ID` to malicious entities, which would have fully control of your DAO.
+Be careful when using `PluginSetup`s not hosted by the Aragon OSx protocol.
+These setups may not be audited and could grant `EXECUTE_PERMISSION_ID` to malicious entities, giving them full control of your DAO.
 :::

 ### Responsibilities of PluginSetup